 Listen to the following audio files of Kaliko’s “Extended Sets” of Hakalama.
 (Each may take a few seconds to load after you press play.)

 Note: if you do not see any audio files above, your browser may be old and/or does not support HTML5 audio.
-Please use the following links to download and play.
+Please try again on a newer device.

 Now that you have learned how to pronounce Hawaiian words and practiced the basics by going through all of the material in the 0400 Series, it’s time to move on to the 0500 Series with the first lesson, 0501V Spelling Hawaiian Words in Hawaiian.

 Why Hawaiian is called an Austronesian language?

 Thank you for the great question, Wilson.
 Hawaiian is one of the “youngest” (newest) languages in the Austronesian family.
 The family is over 5000 years old and contains well over a thousand (1000) languages.

 The people of what is today called Taiwan left their islands and spread widely across the Pacific into Polynesia to the East and back towards Africa (Madagascar) in the West.
 They travelled down from Taiwan and settled in the Philippines, they travelled the coasts of New Guinea, they sailed to the myriad islands of Borneo and Indonesia, and also voyaged into the Pacific and took their language with them to every Polynesian island we know of, including Hawaiʻi of course!